After OPEC deal, oil expected to rally - for the moment

 NEW YORK Oil's blistering rally of up to 10 percent to $50 a barrel on Wednesday should continue into next week, analysts and fund managers said, after the world's top producers announced a historic deal to rein in output.

-The Organization of the Petroleum Exporting Countries reached its first deal to cut oil output since 2008 - signalling its return to managing supply in world markets.
+The Organization of the Petroleum Exporting Countries reached its first deal to cut oil output since 2008 - signaling its return to managing supply in world markets.

 The path ahead for the oil market, however, is expected to be volatile, as those who positioned for a rally unwind their trades to book profits.
 The possibility that OPEC will be unable to meet its commitment to cut production could also undermine prices as well.